ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 My pride has taken quite a blow today.
 A chief sanitation engineer's knowledge...truly...invaluable.

-**Rhymerosaurus:** I am truly honored.
-I have always wanted to be a Chief Sanitation Engineer, and to be granted the title by none other than the god of mischief is an honor beyond belief.
-I will remember this feeling forever, even though I know it will not last.
-I thank you, Loki.
+**Rhymerosaurus:** I am your chief sanitation engineer, my king.
+I am always at your service.

 **Loki:** the trickster god seems pleased

 I, Loki, the God of Mischief, shall grant you two wishes.
 What two things will you request of me, the Trickster God, God of Mischief?

-**Rhymerosaurus:** I am your chief sanitation engineer, my king.
-I am always at your service.
+**Rhymerosaurus:** I wish to become immortal, so that I can keep the sewers of Asgard clean forward.
+May my immortality immediately dissolve leaving me dead, if I ever forego my sanitation duties.

 **Loki:** Loki thinks for a moment